 In general, Shopify’s interface looks to be better designed for readability and makes good use of screen real estate.
 The menu system is easy to follow and most users won’t face any confusion regarding to the different options available.

 Volusion’s interface also features modern design and is relatively easy to use.
-When compared to Shopify, there might be some extra clicks to accomplish the same tasks but it’s generally not an issue.
+Comparing Volusion vs Shopify in terms of usability, there might be some extra clicks to accomplish the same tasks but it’s generally not an issue.
 What we don’t like is how big all of the interface elements are.
 This is great for readability but it also means you will have to scroll a lot to get where you want.

 Before we decide on which platform is better, let’s take a look at some of the important pros and cons of these platforms.

 Shopify Pros and Cons

 |Easy to use and well-designed user interface||Phone support can be tricky to reach|

 |Huge number of apps and plugins||As much as 2% transaction fee on each sale|

 |Modern and responsive templates (even the free ones)||Relies on apps and plugins for some basic functionality (product reviews, for example)|

 |Live chat support is easy to reach and helpful|

 |Well-designed user interface||Live chat support is unresponsive during off-peak hours|